 Registering in the summer term is optional.
-A student may register for up to 8 credits of courses that are offered during the summer term.
-Out of this 8 credits a student may be allowed up to 4 credits for IP/IS/UR/BTP except that students of the graduating batch may be allowed up to 8 credits for BTP.
+A student may register for up to 6 credits of courses that are offered during the summer term (inclusive of SG/CW credits).
+Out of these 6 credits, for students who have completed the 2nd year of their B.Tech. program, may be allowed to take up to 4 credits for IP/IS/UR/BTP.
+An exception may be made for the students of the graduating batch, who may be allowed to take up to 8 credits.
 The registration shall be done just before the start of the term.
 There will not be any late registration in the summer term and a student shall not be allowed to add a course after registration.